Keeping HamClock Alive

 How to Migrate

-If you prefer to keep your hosts file clean, HamClock 4.22 (the final release) includes a -b flag that lets you point it at any backend server.
-No software changes, no reflashing, no firmware updates.
+HamClock 4.22 (the final release) includes a -b flag that lets you point it at any backend server.
+No software changes, no reflashing, no firmware updates — just add the flag wherever HamClock launches on your device.

 1.